-4.20.6 POP3 Messages Count
+4.21.6 POP3 Messages Count

 It is used to count the number and total size of messages on the incoming mail server (POP3 server).
-To use this action, you should establish a connection with the POP3 server using the "POP3 Open" action action action 263.
+To use this action, you should establish a connection with the POP3 server using the "POP3 Open" action 274.
 You can save the number and total size of messages to custom variables to process them later in a task.